mpcq-network/mpcq-mirror-node/tools/mirror-report/README.md

   -a, --account <accountId...>  The accounts to include in the report -c, --combined                Whether a single combined report should be generated for all accounts.
 By default it produces separate reports
-  -f, --from-date <YYYY-MM-DD>  The day the report should start (inclusive) (default: today) -n, --network <network>       The Hedera network to connect to (choices: "mainnet", "testnet", "previewnet", default: "mainnet")
+  -f, --from-date <YYYY-MM-DD>  The day the report should start (inclusive) (default: today) -n, --network <network>       The MPCQ network to connect to (choices: "mainnet", "testnet", "previewnet", default: "mainnet")
   -t, --to-date <YYYY-MM-DD>    The day the report should end (exclusive) (default: tomorrow) -h, --help                    display help for command
 ```